Easy Ras El Hanout

 Yield: 1/4 cup

-Ras el hanout is a complex, aromatic spice blend that's famously associated with Moroccan cuisine.
+Ras el hanout is a complex, aromatic spice blend famously associated with Moroccan cuisine.
 If you're lucky enough to go to this beautiful country, ras el hanout should be on your list of foods to bring back from Morocco.
-The literal translation of ras el hanout from Arabic to English is “head of the shop," but in reality, it means "top shelf," both terms implying that this is the very best offering in a spice shop.
+The literal translation of ras el hanout from Arabic to English is “head of the shop," but in reality, it means "top shelf," both terms implying that this is the best offering in a spice shop.
 Due to its liberal use in mrouzia, a lamb and honey dish with intense seasoning, ras el hanout is also sometimes called mrouzia spice.
 Some versions are spicy, and some have no heat at all.
 If you make your own blend, you can control the heat.

 Ras el Hanout spices in a wooden bowl